 LGD:

-There were strong reactions against McNeely’s and her contemporaries’ works.
-As part of the Fight Censorship Group, McNeely, Anita Steckel and others protested the censorship of their explorations of sexuality and the nude body.
-McNeely had stories about both men and women coming up to her at exhibitions and saying, “What does this mean?”, “Why are you painting this?”, “It’s too it’s too much blood!”, “It’s too much gore!”.
-Her response would havealways been that these things are a part of everyone’s experience – especially women’s experience – you have the blood of giving birth, and menstruation, etc.
+explorations of sexuality and the nude body.
+McNeely had stories about both men and women coming up to her at exhibitions and saying, “what does this mean?”, “why are you painting this?”, “it’s too it’s too much blood!”, “it’s too much gore!”.
+Her response would have always been that these things are a part of everyone’s experience – especially women’s experience – you have the blood of giving birth, and menstruation, etc.

 Vivien: